 Tanzania offers wonderful photographic opportunities to visitors with any kind of camera equipment.
 However, you will benefit from having camera equipment of a certain minimum specification:

-DSLRs with interchangeable lenses are the best option; the best lenses for wildlife photography are in the range of 70-500mm; add in a wide-angle if luggage space allows.
-The best DSLRs use modern sensors, fast auto-focus systems and have a frame rate fast enough to allow bursts of 3-5 images in a very short time.
-I recommend you bring kit such as:
+Mirrorless and DSLRs with interchangeable lenses are the best option; the best lenses for wildlife photography are in the range of 70-500mm; add in a wide-angle if luggage space allows.
+The best cameras use modern sensors, fast auto-focus systems and have a frame rate fast enough to allow bursts of 5-20 images in a very short time.
+Here is an example of the material I use for wildlife photography:

-Any modern DSLR from the last 3-4 years is capable of taking excellent photos of wildlife.
+Any modern mirrorless or DSLR camera from the last 3-4 years is capable of taking excellent photos of wildlife.

-Canon’s 5D and 1D range, Sony a7III/a7rIII and a9 and Nikon's D850 and D5 range of pro and semi-pro cameras mostly have full-frame sensors which offer the best high-ISO performance but do not give the multiplying effect of the smaller sensors.
+Full-frame sensors offer the best high-ISO performance but do not give the multiplying effect of the smaller sensors.
 Longer lenses are required with these cameras, but their image quality is outstanding.

-If you have 2 DSLR bodies, bring both, and a maximum of 3 lenses.
-If you have one DSLR body, bring two lenses as changing lenses multiple times risks introducing dust into the system.
+If you have 2 camera bodies, bring both, and a maximum of 3 lenses.
+If you have one camera body, bring two lenses as changing lenses multiple times risks introducing dust into the system.

-Canon, Sony and Nikon all make excellent lenses of 70/100-400mm with a variable aperture which keeps them lightweight and portable.
-Any lens in this range of focal length, including Sigma’s 150-600mm lenses, is ideal, giving speed, portability and a zoom range that covers all eventualities.
+A 70-400mm lens keeps the kit lightweight and portable.
+Any lens in this range of focal length, is ideal, giving speed, portability and a zoom range that covers all eventualities.

-Lenses like 500mm f4 or 600mm f4 are much more expensive but offer a bigger apperture and improprement in image quality.
+Lenses like 400mm f2.8 or 500mm f4 are much more expensive but offer a bigger apperture and improprement in image quality.

 Shorter lenses such as 70-200mm also give great images and are great to create beautiful photos of wildlife in its environment.